Armenian genocide denial: Politics

 The Islamic conservative Justice and Development Party (AKP) came to power in 2002 and took an approach to history that was critical of both the CUP and the early Republican era.
 This position initially led to some liberalization and a wider range of views that could be expressed in the public sphere.
 The AKP presented its approach to the "events of 1915" as an alternative to genocide denial and genocide recognition, by emphasizing shared suffering.
 Over time, and especially since the 2016 failed coup, the AKP government became increasingly authoritarian; political repression and censorship has made it more difficult to discuss controversial topics such as the Armenian genocide.
 As of 2020, all major political parties in Turkey, except the pro-Kurdish Peoples' Democratic Party (HDP), as well as many pro- and anti-government media and civil society organizations, support denial.
 Both government and opposition parties have strongly opposed genocide recognition in other countries.
 No Turkish government has admitted what happened to the Armenians was a crime, let alone a genocide.
 On 24 April 2019, president Recep Tayyip Erdoğan tweeted, "The relocation of the Armenian gangs and their supporters ... was the most reasonable action that could be taken in such a period".
+In June 2026, Erdoğan stated that Turkish history "is free from genocide, massacres, oppression and colonialism."